 The three steps above will help you start a consistent strategy for setting money aside, but you still need to determine where the money that you save will go.
 Your savings needs to be divided up between short, medium and long-term financial goals.
 Then you need to funnel the money in your savings into different accounts and assets that will help you achieve those goals.

-Keep in mind that a traditional bank savings account will not earn money with interest added quickly.
+Keep in mind that a traditional bank savings account will not earn money quickly with the low interest rate that these accounts usually have.
 In fact, most savings accounts have an interest rate of less than 1%.
 As a result, your money doesn’t grow fast enough for everything your savings needs to support if you just leave it in your traditional savings account.

 Instead, you need to find other types of accounts, securities, and assets that you can invest your savings in to help you reach your goals.
 These may include: